-The upper bound is also based on the ratio between coins and total cash in circulation. we took a ratio of 4.8% - average of the years of the second intifada (2002-2004) where the volume of economic activity between Israel and the WBG decreased significantly.
-We have chosen these years to reflect--as much as possible-- a ratio of coins to total cash in circulation based mainly on the use of Israelis (similar to the ECB that chose the year 2002 - the year of the launch of the euro currency).
+The upper bound is also based on the ratio between coins and total cash in circulation.
+I took a ratio of 4.8 percent, the average of the years of the “Second Intifada” (2002–2004), when the volume of economic activity between Israel and the WBG decreased significantly.
+I chose these years to reflect, as much as possible, a ratio of coins to total cash in circulation based mainly on the use by Israelis.
+This time period is similar to that referred to by the ECB, which chose 2002, the year of the euro’s launch in cash form.
 The lower bound is based on the amount of NIS cash held in vaults by the Palestinian banking system.
 The estimate is a simple average of the lower and upper bounds.

-Results

-We find that the share of NIS cash that circulates in the WBG is on average 20% of total NIS circulation between 2010-2019, and is estimated at NIS 18 billion in 2019.
-Excess cash deposited in Israel by Palestinian banks is positively correlated with our estimate.
-This means that some of the NIS cash that flows to the WBGs remains in the Palestinian economy for the purpose of store of value and means of payment.
-The increase in NIS cash in Palestinian banks vaults reflects, among other things, liquidity needs, but also the inability of the Palestinian banks to deposit the excess cash back to the Israeli banking system, as explained above.
+I found that the share of NIS cash that circulates in the WBG was on average 20 percent of total NIS circulation between 2010–2019 and an estimated NIS 18 billion in 2019.
+Excess cash deposited in Israel by Palestinian banks is positively correlated with my estimate.
+This means that some of the NIS cash that flowed to the WBGs remained in the Palestinian economy for the purposes of store of value and means of payment.
+The increase in NIS cash in Palestinian banks vaults reflects, among other things, liquidity needs, but also the inability of the Palestinian banks to deposit the excess cash back to the Israeli banking system for reasons already explained.

-Figure 27 - Estimated amount of cash (NIS) circulates in the WBG (in billions)
+Figure 27: Estimated amount of NIS cash circulating in the WBG in NIS billions

-Figure 28 - Estimated Share of NIS cash circulates in the WBG out of total NIS cash in circulation
+Figure 28: Estimated share of NIS cash circulating in the WBG out of total NIS cash in circulation

-Source: author calculations
+Source: Author

-The estimate of cash in NIS relative to GNI is on average 23% over this period.
+The estimate of cash in NIS relative to GNI is on average 23 percent over this period.

-Figure 29 - WBG - Estimated amount of NIS cash to GNI
+Figure 29: Estimated amount of NIS cash to GNI in the WBG

-Source: author calculations
+Source: Author

-Israel revised ratio of NIS in circulation to GDP is 4.9% against the published ratio of 6.2%.
+Israel’s revised ratio of NIS in circulation to GDP is 4.9 percent against the published ratio of 6.2 percent.

-Figure 30 - Israel - cash in circulation to GDP
+Figure 30: Ratio of cash in circulation to GDP in Israel

-Source: author calculations
+Source: Author

-Summary
+Conclusions

-This chapter finds that monetary relations between Israel and the WBG are significant for both sides and especially for the Palestinian economy.
-It was found that economic integration affects the use of the NIS within the Palestinian economy and not only on activity between the regions.
+Monetary relations between Israel and the WBG are significant for both sides but especially for the Palestinian economy.
+The degree of economic integration affects the extent of the use of the NIS within the Palestinian economy and not only activity between the regions.

-On the one hand, termination of the ability to carry out banking activity in NIS between Israel and the PA may be destructive to economic integration, while on the other hand, improving the ability to carry out digital banking transactions will certainly strengthen economic integration between the regions, and the dominance of NIS in the PA.
+Terminating banking activity between Israel and the PA in NIS may damage economic integration, but may improve the ability to carry out digital banking transactions, a result that would certainly strengthen interregional economic integration and the dominance of the NIS in the PA.